bformless/Prime-Number-Generator-Sieve-of-Eratosthenes-Multithreaded/README.md

 Todo:
 1. Code cleanup

-2. Adding calculation in AVX2 registers (maybe integrate Agner Fog's Vector Class Library)
+2. Use of AVX2 registers
+   I have tested it, but it is slightly slower.

 3. A boolean is 8 bit in memory (standard array).
-Vector with booleans could be used or writing an alternative array with 1 bit per boolean
-   (but this could slow down the algo a little bit.)
+   Maybe using a 1 bit array. (vector boolean or boost bitset)

 <br>
 <hr>
 <br>